hcpty/non-buffered-vs-buffered/README.md

 # Readme
-A comparison between Non-Buffered and Buffered.
+A comparison between Unbuffered and Buffered.